Fermiology, charge transfer energy, and robust paramagnons in high-$T_c$ cuprate superconductors: Paramagnon dynamics: Hubbard model

 Qualitative differences between the two parameterizations are also apparent on the electron-doped side of the phase diagram.
-The 2P model yields a systematic hardening of magnetic excitations with electron doping, whereas the 3P model exhibits nonmonotonic behavior of $\omega_p$ (initial hardening with electron doping is followed by flattening of the $\omega_p$ vs. $n_e$ curve and subsequent decrease of paramagnon propagation frequency).
+The 2P model yields a systematic hardening of magnetic excitations with electron doping, whereas the 3P model exhibits nonmonotonic behavior of $\omega_p$ (initial hardening is followed by flattening of the $\omega_p$ vs. $n_e$ curve and subsequent decrease of paramagnon propagation frequency).
 Moreover, the 2P model predicts paramagnon overdamping for $r_\mathrm{2P} \gtrsim 0.4$ in the empirically relevant $1 < n_e \lesssim 1.2$ regime.
 The overall variation of $\omega_p$ for $1 < n_e < 1.2$ is smaller within the 3P model, and thus is favored by experimental observation of weak dependence of the paramagnon propagation frequency on electron doping in $\mathrm{La_{2-\mathit{x}}Ce_\mathit{x}CuO_4}$ (LCCO) \cite{Li2024}.
 We note that seemingly conflicting result (paramagnon hardening by $\approx 50 \%$) that would support 2P model has been reported for $\mathrm{Nd_{2-\mathit{x}}Ce_\mathit{x}CuO_4}$ (NCCO) \cite{Lee2014,Ishii2014}.
 The latter work is, however, based on a simplified Gaussian paramagnon model that does not reflect the DHO propagation frequency $\omega_p$ (cf. the discussion of Ref.~\cite{Li2024}).
+A transfer of magnetic intensity to higher energies in electron-doped systems is also seen in VWF+$1/\mathcal{N}_f$ simulation results for Hubbard, $t$-$J$-$U$, and $t$-$J$ models \cite{Fidrysiak2023}.